Blog

 Early Childhood

-- Model empathy and compassion, and respect for kids
+- Model empathy, compassion, and respect for kids.

-- Talk with your child about when it is appropriate or necessary to end a friendship, and how to do so respectfully
+- Talk with your child at the appropriate time about when to end a friendship and how to do so respectfully.

-Overall, the more that you talk with your child about how to become a good friend, the more good friends they will have.
-The skills learned through social connections in early childhood are not only important for their current friendships, but for your child’s future relationships as well.
+Talking with your child about becoming a good friend will lead to more good friends.
+The skills learned in early childhood are important for current and future relationships.

 Adolescence

-When a teenager has healthy friendships, they can truly reap the benefits.
-Positive friendships provide youth with support, companionship, and a sense of belonging.
-They offer opportunities for the development of social skills.
-For example, adolescents learn to cooperate with others, communicate effectively, resolve conflicts, and resist negative peer pressure (which can either discourage or reinforce healthy behaviors).
+When teenagers have healthy friendships, they can truly reap the benefits.
+Positive friendships provide youth with support, companionship, and a sense of belonging and help develop social skills.
+Adolescents learn to cooperate, communicate, resolve conflicts, and resist negative peer pressure.

-- Discuss the negative impact of peer pressure with your child, as they will be better prepared to say no and resist negative influences.
+- Discuss the negative impact of peer pressure with your child so they can say no and resist negative influences.

 - Teach your child the importance of being assertive when necessary.

-- Instead of only telling your teenager what to do, try to listen first and gain their perspective.
+- Instead of just telling your teenager what to do, try to listen first and understand their perspective.

 - Implement discipline, structure, boundaries, and consequences for negative actions or harmful behaviors.

-- Provide words of encouragement for your child every day.
-It is so important to recognize and acknowledge things your child does right, and not just their mistakes.
+- Encourage your child daily.
+Recognize their achievements, not just mistakes.
 Affirm them frequently!
-Identifying their talents and successes will help your teenager learn to focus on their strengths.
+Identifying their talents will help your teenager focus on their strengths.

-- On the other hand, be sure to give constructive criticism.
+- Give constructive criticism.
 Feedback is essential to growth.
-Be willing to have the tough conversations, and try to do so with grace.
+Be willing to have tough conversations and try to do so gracefully.

-- Initiate conversations about self-esteem, identity, worth, and self-image, as well as why these things are important.
+- Initiate conversations about self-esteem, identity, worth, self-image, and importance.

 https://www.mentalhelp.net/articles/infancy-emotional-and-social-development-social-connections/